 In order to accomplish our goals for this course, it is imperative that reading and writing assignments are completed over the summer.
-The assignments below represent material that provides a basic foundation for understanding the American landscape and key events across three different centuries of American history.
-The below assignments are due by the end of school day Friday, September 6, 2019.
-Partial credit at a maximum score of 50% can be earned for any assignments turned in by the end of school day Monday, September 9, 2019.
-No assignments will be accepted after Monday, September 9, 2019.

---All submitted work should be proofread and typed.
-See below for format.
+The assignments below represent material that provides a basic foundation for understanding the history of the world-both time and place.
+The below assignments are due by the end of school day Friday, September 4, 2020.
+Partial credit at a maximum score of 50% can be earned for any assignments turned in by the end of school day Friday, September 11, 2020.
+No assignments will be accepted after Friday, September 11, 2020.
+All submitted work should be proofread and typed.
+All submitted work must be original and of your own effort.
+A score of ZERO will be earned for work found to be plagiarized. (\) Make a quality effort; I look forward to meeting all of you for an exciting school year!!